PML-N leaders issued notices for violating ECP code

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-NOWSHERA: Several leaders and parliamentarians of the Pakistan Muslim League-Nawaz (PML-N) have been issued notices for attending a public meeting in Nowshera and violating the code of conduct of the Election Commission of Pakistan (ECP).
+NOWSHERA: Several leaders and parliamentarians of the Pakistan Muslim League-Nawaz (PML-N) have been notices for attending a public meeting in Nowshera and violating the code of conduct of the Election Commission of Pakistan.

 Talking to reporters, Deputy Commissioner Mir Reza Ozgen, who is also district election monitoring officer, said that the politicians and parliamentarians had been issued notices for violating ECP code of conduct and delivering threatening speeches at the public meeting.